haloff1/DDLCModTemplate/README.md

 # Welcome to the Modification Club!

+I'm currently this file to test git!
+Don't mind it!

 The DDLC Mod Template is an easy way to get started building your own game mods for Doki Doki Literature Club that adhere to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods.

 ### Getting Started